GASH-05/GASH-05/README.md

 > 💡 "Automation is good, so long as you know exactly where to put the machine."

+> 💡 "Automate what is repetitive.
+Monitor what is critical.
+Improve continuously."

 ---

 ⭐ From **Gajanan Shinde**